How safe are Babys diapers?

 Besides this environmental problem, some more bad news has come my way.
 I really think it is very important you know about this as it poses a health risk to your baby.

 I suppose you have heard about glyphosate in food, something which has to be avoided at all costs.
 It has now been discovered that glyphosate and a whole bunch of other toxic chemicals are present in diapers.
-This is definitely very bad news as your baby will be exposed to this for some 30 months, the first months in its life.
+This is definitely terrible news as your baby will be exposed to this for some 30 months, the first months in its life.

-The French safety agent ANSES has conducted tests these last years and have come with disturbing facts.
+The French safety agent ANSES has conducted tests these last years and has come with disturbing facts.
 They identified 60 chemicals like glyphosate (that is the active ingredient in Roundup) that are present in diapers.
 Some others were lindane, quintozene, and hexachlorobenzene, all of which were banned in the European Union and have been banned for more than 15 years.

 Those nasty chemicals found in diesel engines and cigarette smoke are also in your baby’s diapers.
 Who would have thought that?
 They are PAHs (polycyclic aromatic hydrocarbons ) like dioxins and furans.